Bubbleworks: Closure

-In the summer of 2016, Chessington announced that the ride was set to close in September that year to be replaced by a new dark ride.
-The replacement was developed by Merlin Magic Making (previously Tussauds Studios).

-Chessington subsequently announced that a ride based on the Gruffalo franchise would open in 2017; a decision that was met with highly mixed reaction on social media.
+In the summer of 2016, Chessington announced that the ride would close that September to make way for a new dark ride developed by Merlin Magic Making.
+The park later confirmed that the replacement would be based on the Gruffalo franchise and was scheduled to open in 2017.
+This announcement drew a highly mixed reaction across social media platforms.

-Throughout the closing down period, Chessington conflated the much-changed 2006 ride with the 1990 Professor Burp's version (which had received its own closing down event 10 years earlier), and instructed their press coverage to do so.
-It was erroneously claimed that Prof. Burp's BubbleWorks had been operating for 26 years.
-The park were criticised for capitalising on the reputation of the since-closed original.
-John Wardley declined to attend the closing down event in 2016.
-The Bubbleworks finally closed on 6 September, with many of its remaining props sold at auction.
+During the closure period, Chessington conflated the heavily modified 2006 attraction with the original 1990 Professor Burp version, which had already held its own closing event a decade prior.
+Official press coverage erroneously claimed that Professor Burp’s BubbleWorks had been operating continuously for 26 years, leading to criticism that the park was capitalising on the reputation of the long-closed original.
+John Wardley declined to attend the 2016 closing ceremony, and the ride officially shut down on 6 September with many of its remaining props sold at auction.

-Throughout the ride's final month, Chessington offered separately-priced 'VIP Behind The Scenes' tours to the public.
-Led by an actor in a Professor Burp imitation costume and wig, the tours purportedly contained factual inaccuracies about the original ride, including stating that the Bubblehead characters were named 'Willyheads'.
-This was also displayed on notice boards during the ride's closing-down media party.
+During the ride's final month of operation, Chessington offered the public paid VIP Behind The Scenes tours.
+These tours were led by an actor wearing a costume and wig intended to imitate Professor Burp.
+However, the tours were noted for containing several factual inaccuracies regarding the original attraction, such as the claim that the Bubblehead characters were named "Willyheads".
+This same misinformation was also featured on notice boards during the official media party held for the ride's closure.

-By the time of its closure the ride had completed more than 15 million circuits since its opening day, and had 32 million passengers.
+By the time of its closure, the ride had completed more than 15 million circuits since its opening day and had carried 32 million passengers.